rsmaller/subnettergui/README.md

 This program uses the `ImGui` library and a 3D plotting extension for ImGui called `ImPlot3D`.
 To use the ImGui library, `GLFW` and `GLEW` are linked and initialized.
 ImGui is designed to run on top of a window platform, so it does not have any unique dependencies.
 GLFW and GLEW, however, will require various packages specifically on Linux.

 This application is designed to be built with MSVC on Windows and macOS systems, so please be sure to install Visual Studio, CMake, and MSVC with C++ Build tools.
+For simply running the release, make sure to install Visual C++ Redistributable for Visual Studio 2015.

 Linux machines should instead use g++ to build this application.
 On Ubuntu-based Linux distributions, for example, the following packages are required: